ehealthplatformstandards/gitb/README.md

 The focus of this README file is the ``gitb-srv`` and ``gitb-ui`` components.
 To run a complete Test Bed instance you will also require at least:
-- A MySQL database (version 8+) for its persistence.
+- A PostgreSQL database (version 16+) for its persistence.
 - A REDIS instance (version 7+) for the caching of user sessions.

 Both these instances are set up separately (e.g. via Docker) environment.
 These can be set up from Docker as follows:
-- MySQL: ``docker run --name gitb-mysql -p 3306:3306 -d isaitb/gitb-mysql``
+- PostgreSQL: ``docker run --name gitb-postgres -p 3306:3306 -d ehealthplatformstandards/gitb-postgresql``
-- REDIS: ``docker run --name gitb-redis -p 6379:6379 -d isaitb/gitb-redis``
+- REDIS: ``docker run --name gitb-redis -p 6379:6379 -d ehealthplatformstandards/gitb-redis``

 > **Note**
 > All images and containers are defined in ``docker-compose.yml`` and explained in detail the [developer installation guide](https://www.itb.ec.europa.eu/docs/guides/latest/installingTheTestBed/index.html).
 You may build and launch the complete service as described [here](#build-for-deployment).